jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 ## Installation

-Most of the time you have to make small adjustments to a package (e.g. configuration in `Settings.yaml`).
+Most of the time, you have to make small adjustments to a package (e.g., configuration in `Settings.yaml`).
 Because of that, it is important to add the corresponding package to the composer from your theme package.
-Mostly this is the site packages located under `Packages/Sites/`.
+Mostly this is the site package located under `Packages/Sites/`.
 To install it correctly go to your theme package (e.g.`Packages/Sites/Foo.Bar`) and run following command:

 ```bash
 composer require jonnitto/prettyembedvideo --no-update